openvinotoolkit/openvino/docs/dev/build_riscv64.md

    ```

 4. To cross compile OpenVINO Runtime for RISC-V devices, run `cmake` with specified `CMAKE_TOOLCHAIN_FILE` and `RISCV_TOOLCHAIN_ROOT` (the last one is needed only for build using GNU toolchain).
-- For target with RVV:
+- For target with vectorized primitives from `SHL`:
    ```sh
    cmake .. \
      -DCMAKE_BUILD_TYPE=Release \